 Backpacking gear should be lightweight, compact, and dependable.
 Three core pieces make the biggest difference:

-- Backpack: Choose a pack that fits well and carries comfortably (often 50–65L for beginners, depending on season and trip length).
+- Backpack: Choose a pack that fits well and carries comfortably.
+For beginners, 50–65L is a common starting point, depending on season and trip length.

 - Tent: Aim for a shelter that balances weight and weather protection.
-A common rule of thumb is to keep tent weight under about 2.5–3 lb per person.
+A common guideline is to keep tent weight under about 2.5–3 lb per person.

 - Sleep system: Pair a sleeping bag or quilt with an insulated sleeping pad matched to expected temperatures.